keboola/developers-docs/extend/generic-extractor/tutorial/rest.md

 [REST (Representational state transfer)](http://www.restapitutorial.com/lessons/whatisrest.html) (or RESTful) is an API which follows a set of [loosely defined](http://restcookbook.com/Miscellaneous/rest-and-http/) principles:

 - The API URLs (or URIs) represent individual **resources**.
-This emphasizes that each API endpoint represents a resource of a *single type*.
-That is, it represents a list of users, for example, and not a list of users and their invoices.
+Each API endpoint should represent a resource of a *single type*.
+For example, it represents a list of users, and not a list of users and their invoices.
 - Each resource is **represented** in a structured format ([JSON](http://www.json.org/) or [XML](https://en.wikipedia.org/wiki/XML)).
-This is to emphasize that the data is not transferred, for instance, as ordinary text or a web page.
+The data is not transferred, for instance, as ordinary text or a web page.
 - **Messages** (request and response) are transferred using various HTTP methods (`GET`, `POST`, etc.).
-This emphasizes that for obtaining data, only the `GET` method should be used.
-Also the `GET` method must not cause any modifications of data.
+For example, for obtaining data, the `GET` method should be used.
+Also the `GET` method should not cause any modifications of data.
 - The entire communication is **stateless**.
-This means that multiple requests can be called in an arbitrary order and they must yield the same results.
-This is to emphasize that it is not correct for an API to have endpoints such as `setFilter`, `getFilteredResult` because they imply that some state (a filter) is retained between those API endpoints.
+This means that multiple requests can be called in an arbitrary order and must yield the same results.
+It is not correct for an API to have endpoints such as `setFilter` and`getFilteredResult` because they imply that any state (a filter) is retained between those API endpoints.

 See also [some examples](https://spring.io/understanding/REST).